AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

      - The `title` and `body` rendered from the `build_pr_summary` result so PR descriptions stay consistent with the contract.
 7. Optionally list the PR to confirm state:
    - Call `list_pull_requests` filtered by head branch to confirm the new PR exists and is open.
-7. Optionally list the PR to confirm state:
-   - Call `list_pull_requests` filtered by head branch to confirm the new PR exists and is open.

 **Validation:**
 - `apply_text_update_and_commit` or similar returns `status` equal to `committed` with a verification block.